yuchiki/YuchiKaml/README.md

 1. install dotnet command following an [install instruction of dotnet command](https://dotnet.microsoft.com/learn/dotnet/hello-world-tutorial)

-2. clone this repositotry and do `make` in the directory.
+2. clone this repository and do `make` in the directory.

 ```sh
 cd your/working/directory